 Science For Ubuntu

-Science for Ubuntu is a Science communications company that believes it has a key role to play in the development and promotion of Science, Technology, Engineering, Mathematics and Innovation (STEMI) literacy, understanding and engagement in South Africa, Africa and the world.
-We aim to do this through STEMI Communication and its different branches through excellent service provision individually as a company, through partnerships with various institutions, different media, and various other outlets to be of service to our clients and society at large.
+Science for Ubuntu (PTY) Ltd is a Science Research and Communication company that identifies itself as having key role to play in the development and promotion of Science, Technology, Engineering, Mathematics and Innovation (STEMI) literacy, understanding and engagement in South Africa, Africa and the world.
+We do this through STEM Community-based research, Science Communication, Engagement, and Education with different stakeholders.
+We do this through STEMI Communication and its different branches through excellent service provision individually as a company, through partnerships with various institutions, different media, and various other outlets to be of service to our clients and society at large.

 The name Science for Ubuntu encompasses what we hope to achieve - Humanizing Science.
 The word ‘Ubuntu’ is an ethical philosophical concept that originated in the Southern Africa region.
 It is derived from an Nguni word meaning “the quality of being human”.
 The word manifest itself through human acts and includes essential human virtues such as compassion, respect, altruism and humanity.
 These are the virtue that our company strives for through our everyday operations to humanize Science and make it humanizing.